About Emergency Medicine department for Harbor UCLA

 Our History

-We have delivered care to the communities of south Los Angeles County for over 40 years.
+We have delivered care to the communities of South Los Angeles County for over 40 years.
 From our first trauma victim in 1946 to a 72-acre facility today, we have come a long way.

 OUR MISSION